sloancinkle/shuffleboard/README.md

 ## Saving & Memory
 The game automatically saves your progress (score, puck positions, current turn) and your settings preferences.

-When does it save?
-* Automatically after every throw when all pucks stop moving.
-* When you click the 'X' button to close the window.
-* When you press 'RESUME/RESET' in the menu.

 Warning:
 If you force quit the app using Command+Q (Mac) or Alt+F4 (Windows), the game may not save the current state.
 Close the window using the 'X' button to ensure your game is saved.